pflaeging/wordpress-okd/Readme.md

 - make it customizable in wordpress: plug-ins, themes, ...
 - updates of the core wordpress should require a container rebuild
 - container builds via openshift docker builds

 ## Implement a secure clean wordpress installation

-Always inspect all th yaml files first:
+Always inspect all the yaml files first:

 - look for object names
 - ConfigMap and Secret values
 - play special attention to the image paths!

 ## make wordpress container

+First install the bitbucket pull secret for the BRZ repo: `oc apply -f Secret_bitbucket-pull-ssh.yaml`

 - download wordpress `curl -L -o wordpress-container/wordpress.tar.gz https://wordpress.org/latest.tar.gz`
 - run a docker build in the ./wordpress-container/ dir or